PowerClerk Support Center

 Please note: When encountering issues with your Standard Web Adapter configuration, you may also find additional error details on the Admin >> Operation Status page under the Failed Background Operations tab.

-When altering a Web Adapter created through the Connections functionality, please note that once a Web Adapter has been used on a Form or in context of an Automation it cannot be altered in terms of input- or output fields and the proper way to re-use a prior Web Adapter configuration is to use the Copy functionality on the old Web Adapter to create a new version as shown below.
+Once a Web Adapter has been used on a Form or in context of an Automation it cannot be altered in terms of input- or output fields and the proper way to re-use a prior Web Adapter configuration is to use the Copy functionality on the old Web Adapter to create a new version as shown below.
 This will create a new Web Adapter instance and allow you to proceed with necessary changes:

 Copying a Web Adapter

-Figure 7: Copying a Web Adapter
+Figure 9: Copying a Web Adapter

-Web Adapter Message Formats
+Web Adapter Payload Type Formats

 Web Adapter calls between PowerClerk and a utility-specific web service are made with a HTTP POST request to the endpoint URL that is associated with the web service.
 A client certificate is provided, and only HTTPS with TLS 1.2 is supported.
 For each Web Adapter, a serialization format for the message (for request and response) must be chosen as either XML or JSON.
 If XML is being used, then the message header will have “Content-Type” and “Accept” set to “application/xml”.
 If JSON is being used, then “application/json” will be used in the header instead.
 If username and password are needed for authentication to the server, then these values will be stored in the header through Basic Access Authentication (see https://en.wikipedia.org/wiki/Basic_access_authentication for details).